Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 Speaking of dreams and governance, back in 1980 Herbert W. Armstrong had a dream and made a statement about governance:

 I remember I had said to this man in the dream, ‘Well, the REAL QUESTION is whether this is GOD’S Church or the PEOPLE’S Church!
 If it is GOD’S Church, then GOD is running it, and revealing what we shall believe and teach.
 GOD has the ‘say so’.
 God runs it through Jesus Christ, who is the HEAD of the Church.
 And Jesus Christ runs it through His chosen apostle, whom HE, not men, chose, prepared and now guides and leads.
 Those men are getting your eyes off of GOD — you are leaving GOD out of the picture — out of the Church.
 You are looking only at people!
 (Armstrong HW.
 Shall We All Leave THE CHURCH OF GOD and Join ‘THE CHURCH OF PEOPLE’?
 Good News, September 1980)

 Christians should accept biblical governance and look to the proofs and signs God provides as opposing to look to the approval of humans, which most tend to do.

-The Bible shows that part of the final phase of the work is being done by God’s Spirit through His people (with God and angels directly handling other parts, e.g. Revelation 14:6-11), but many will not have the faith to believe:
+Consider that the Bible shows that part of the final phase of the work is being done by God’s Spirit through His people (with God and angels directly handling other parts, e.g. Revelation 14:6-11), but many will not have the faith to believe:

 6 This is the word of the Lord to Zerubbabel: